Business Administration, Department

 Further information provided by the department

 Special features regarding teachingThe central profile element "Internationality" is reflected clearly in the teaching.
 This is shown by content with international relevance, the extensive range of business languages, the teaching of cross-cultural competence, as well as the obligatory or optional element of the period of study abroad at one of more than 150 partner universities.
 The widely differentiated study concept promotes specialisation as early as the application stage (functional, sectoral, and regional specialisation).
+The high practical orientation is lived out through lecture series or case studies.

 Support for foundersBRIDGE, the Bremen University initiative to promote entrepreneurial thinking, start-ups and entrepreneurship, provides a course programme focused on entrepreneurship.
 Interested parties are offered over 20 sessions each semester to develop and/or improve their start-up skills.
 The Bremen programme for company start-ups by students and Young Professionals (BRUT) support students shortly before the completion of their studies, alumni, doctoral graduates, academics qualified to teach at university, scientific staff and young professionals.